ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Updated filters examples

 = 1.8.6 =
-* Warn the store owner that if he ever changes URL he may have to ask IfthenPay to update the callback URL
+* Warn the store owner that if he ever changes URL he may have to ask ifthenpay to update the callback URL
 * Admin notice in case this plugin is active and WooCommerce is not
-* Bumped "Requires at least" tag
+* Bumped “Requires at least” tag

 = 1.8.5 =
 * Small change to avoid Polylang removing the payment instructions from the client emails (Thanks Tiago Restivo for the report)
-* Bumped "Tested up to" tag
+* Bumped “Tested up to” tag

 = 1.8.4 =
 * New `multibanco_ifthen_base_ent_subent` filter to be able to change the base Entity and Subentity used to generate the payment details, based on the order, which may be useful for marketplaces
 * Settings link on the plugins list
-* Bumped "Tested up to" tag
+* Bumped “Tested up to” tag

 = 1.8.3 =
 * French translation (Thanks vinha.pt / vinha.co.uk / vinha.fr)

 = 1.8.2 =
-* Fix: Fatal error on WooCommerce Subscriptions admin screen if the "Only for Portuguese customers?" option was activated  (Thanks TwistedStudio)
+* Fix: Fatal error on WooCommerce Subscriptions admin screen if the “Only for Portuguese customers?” option was activated  (Thanks TwistedStudio)
 * FAQ update

 = 1.8.1 =
-* Fix: The callback url sent to IfthenPay would use http:// even if ssl was active
+* Fix: The callback url sent to ifthenpay would use http:// even if ssl was active
-* Bumped "Tested up to" tag
+* Bumped “Tested up to” tag

 = 1.8 =
 * If the order changes value on the backend, normally by adding or removing products, a new reference is created to replace the old one.
 The customer can be notified of the new reference if that option is checked on the plugin settings